Dragonmystic707/exalted-reincarnated/docs/Solars/Charms.md

 **Mins:** Craft 4

-The Solar imbues a statue, complex machinery, or even inert ancient working with their very Essence—so long as it is not owned.
+The Solar imbues a statue, complex machinery, or even inert ancient working with their very Essence—so long as it is not currently bound to a hostile entity.
 For the Scene the Solar may control this imbued object as though it were an extension of their body.

+Hostile entities may attempt to wrest control from the object by performing a contested Craft Roll.

 Deception
 ---------